IfcOpenShell/IfcOpenShell/src/ifcopenshell-python/docs/ifcopenshell-python/geometry_processing.rst

 the modifies the IFC on the fly before converting it, or writing complex include and exclude filters.

 Here is a typical example to serialising to glTF / glb.
+Example settings to serialise to other formats are shown commented out.
+Different serialisations may require different settings.

 .. code-block:: python